 (c) the time within, and the manner in which, the Contractor proposes to implement the proposed Net Zero Modification;

-(d) the effect the proposed Net Zero Modification with have on the construction program (including any extension of time required to the Date for Practical Completion);
+(d) the effect the proposed Net Zero Modification will have on the construction program (including any extension of time required to the Date for Practical Completion);

 (e) any Approvals required to implement the proposed Net Zero Modification, and the effect of the proposed Net Zero Modification on any existing Approvals;